Meet John James

 “Thank goodness he was too young to remember the accident as it really was horrific and left him with devastating injuries.
 The doctors said they’d never seen an injury like this before and that he would have no bend in his ankle which meant he would never be able to ride a bike.
 The damage also meant his injured leg was left shorter than his other leg.”

 After intense rehabilitation John James was able to start moving around independently using an ankle foot orthosis, but this meant the small amount of bone left from the accident has now gone due to wear and tear.
 His physiotherapist recommended purchasing a specially adapted trike to help increase his core strength so mum Patricia arranged a trial for a Tomcat trike with supplier John Preston & Co Ltd.

 The trike had special adaptations to support his weaker leg, enabling him to pedal and got a better than expected reaction from John James.

-Patricia reached out to a number of charities and was awarded funding from our charity Children Today and the Bopuran Trust “John James was over the moon when we told him he’d be able to get his trike and we just can’t believe the difference it has made to him.
+Patricia reached out to a number of charities and was supported by Children Today and the Boparan Trust “John James was over the moon when we told him he’d be able to get his trike and we just can’t believe the difference it has made to him.
 Physically it’s really helping make his leg stronger as he’s doing physiotherapy himself every day without realising – whilst he can only walk short distances he was even able to take part in sports day this year!